Speaking

 This talk is for:

-Leaders, managers, and founders who are responsible for the performance and culture of their teams and know that the conversations they're avoiding are costing them more than they realize.
+Leaders, managers and founders who know the conversations they're avoiding are costing them more than they realize.

 Formats & Customization